bartkessels/GetIt/readme.md

 The following variables can be set through the `-D<variable>=` flag for the `cmake` command.

+* `use_qt6`
+  * If you've got Qt6 installed, use this flag to force the use of Qt6.
+Otherwise CMake will try to locate Qt5.
 * `use_installed_dependencies`
   * If you've got all GetIt dependencies installed, set this variable to `true` to make sure that CMake won't download the dependencies.
 The default value is `false`.
 * `CMAKE_CXX_FLAGS`